alhassanmoses/alhassanmoses/README.md

 ## I'm a grateful Son, a loving Brother, hobby farmer, Otaku and passionate Software Engineer!

-- 🔭 I’m currently working as a Software Engineer at [Turtabl Ghana Limited][website]!
+- 🔭 I’m currently working as a Backend Software Developer at [Formplus][company]!
 - 🌱 I’m continuously studying python and Java for web dev and learning everything I can on space exploration🤣
 - 👯 I’m looking to collaborate with other developers on fun/impactful project within my skillset
 - 🥅 2022 Goals: Build && || contribute to helpful projects and study more amazing design patterns and DSA